Bhupesh-V/godeping/README.md

 ### JSON Mode

 Use the `-json` flag to output the results in JSON format.
-JSON mode is quiet by default.
+JSON mode enables `-quiet` by default.

 ```
 godeping -json /path/to/your/project